briansunter/site/site/blog/digital-garden.md

     - blog
     - notes
 	- reading
-code_lang: ruby
-code_excerpt: |
-    Combine @basil leaves{20%g},
-    @pine nuts {20%g} (or walnuts),
-    and @garlic{3%cloves} in a
-    food processor and process
-    until very finely minced.
 ---
-I've started publishing some of my Obsidian notes on my personal site.
-Publishing my notes encourages me to understand a subject to the point I could explain it to someone else, and hopefully others will find it useful and/or interesting.
+I've started publishing some of my notes on my personal site.
+Publishing my notes encourages me to understand a subject well enough to explain it to someone else, and hopefully others will find it useful and/or interesting.

+## What is the difference between a note and a blog post?
+A blog post is the most common web page format since the early 2010s.
+A blog post is a 1500-2500 word polished essay with a timestamp, listed in reverse chronological order.
+These types of posts are written once and minimally updated.
+Most popular web publishing software like Wordpress, Tumblr, and Blogger steer you to this format by default.
+This format is popular for a reason.
+It's good for SEO and for sharing on social media.

+### Notes are shorter and more interconnected
+A note is different than a blog post or essay.
+First of all, a note can be extremely short.
+Blog posts are meant to read on their own, but notes are most useful in context and in relation to other notes.

+Using short notes also reduces friction in sharing something useful.
+I might not want to write a blog post just to share a few useful programming commands I learned recently.

+### Not Time Based
+Second, a note doesn't usually have a timestamp.
+They're never finished.
+They're intended to continually be updated and evolve.

+Not all types of useful information fit into this essay-time pattern.
+The date isn't relevent to my notes on [[tree]] data structures and my notes aren't organized by time.
+As I learn more, the page will continue to grow.

+## Inspiration
 For the past few years I've been interested in the idea of notetaking.
 Before, I discounted the concept as a distraction or busywork, but now I view taking notes as a form of active learning.
 I've completely forgotten so many books and concepts over the years.
 If I have a good self contained note on a concept, I can refresh my memory quickly and easily.

-## Inspiration
 There are a number of trends that have inspired me to take notes and share them online.

 ### Building a Second Brain
-Productivity blogger Tiago Forte has a number of userful articles on [Building a Second Brain](https://fortelabs.co/blog/basboverview/) and the [PARA Method](https://fortelabs.co/blog/para/) which explain how we can remember what we learn and put it to use.
+Productivity blogger Tiago Forte has a number of useful articles on [Building a Second Brain](https://fortelabs.co/blog/basboverview/) and the [PARA Method](https://fortelabs.co/blog/para/) which explain how we can remember what we learn and put it to use.

 > How many brilliant ideas have you had and forgotten?
 How many insights have you failed to take action on?
 How much useful advice have you slowly forgotten as the years have passed?